basementuniverse/vscode-kanbn/README.md

 You can also modify the index or task files directly, or by using Kanbn CLI commands, and the Kanbn board should update automatically to reflect these changes.

+The following commands are available:

+- `Kanbn: Initialise Kanbn` will initialise Kanbn in the open workspace.
+- `Kanbn: Open board` will open open the Kanbn board.
+- `Kanbn: Open burndown chart` will open a burndown chart.
+- `Kanbn: Add task` will open the task editor.

 ## Filtering the Kanbn board

 At the top-right of the Kanbn board there is a filter input.
 To filter visible tasks, enter a filter string and click the filter button (or press Enter).
 To clear any active filters, clear the filter string and click the filter button.